-There will be many factors that will determine our decisions for Spring 2021 international programs.
+Many factors were considered when determining our decisions for Fall 2021 international programs, and these will continue to inform our decisions as we plan for Fall 2021 and Spring 2022.
 We are consulting numerous sources in our decision-making process, such as the CDC, WHO, Overseas Advisory Council (OSAC), the U.S. State Department, our internal risk management team, fellow industry professionals, and the trusted advice of global health experts.
 We are in active communication with regional and local partners in determining the viability of hosting student groups in an ethical and responsible way.
 The health and well-being of students, local partners, Carpe Diem staff, and larger host communities will be a primary concern in our ongoing evaluations.
 Our decisions for offering international programs will be based on:

-- Travel Advisories and status of international borders: The U.S State Department recently lifted the Level 4 (Do Not Travel) Travel Advisory.
-The State Department continues to recommend increased caution when traveling abroad and we will continue to monitor country specific conditions and the status of international borders as we evaluate our ability to offer our Spring 2021 programs.
+- Travel Advisories and status of international borders: The State Department continues to recommend increased caution when traveling abroad and we will continue to monitor country specific conditions and the status of international borders as we evaluate our ability to offer our Fall 2021 and Spring 2022 programs.

 - National/regional pandemic status: we will be assessing the status of the pandemic specific to the countries/regions that our programs visit.
 Specific considerations include:

 - Current COVID-19 numbers in the region.

 - Vaccination statistics within the countries visited.